Wake County

 Yes, we have specifically engineered our formula to outlast storms.
 With a special polymer layer that provides weather resistance, our formula will remain effective.

-Yes, there are some areas we won’t spray to protect the surrounding environments.
+Yes, there are some areas we won’t spray to avoid the surrounding environments.
 Pools, natural water sources, vegetable gardens, and artificial water sources complete the list.

 Because water could easily spread the insecticides, we never directly apply our product to it.
 However, the rest of the property can still be sprayed and it will drastically reduce the population of mosquitoes.